Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Experimental setup

 Another important parameter in characterising a SPAD is its photon detection efficiency, that is the ratio between the number of incident photons and the number of output current pulses~\cite{zappa2007principles}.
 The PDE is given by

-where $P_{\rm T}$ is the probability of the photon crossing the passivation layer and reaching the silicon, and $\rm QE_{\rm i}$ is the internal quantum efficiency of the SPAD. $P_{\rm T}$ depends on the photon wavelength and the characteristics of the passivation layer--essentially its thickness and composition.
-The value of $\rm QE_{\rm i}$ depends on all that happens after the photon has crossed the passivation layer.
-Depending on its wavelength, the transmitted photon can be absorbed at various depths in the silicon, where it can create an electron-hole pair.
+where $\rm QE$ is the quantum efficiency\footnote{One can measure the quantum efficiency using a calibrated light source with the SPAD operated in linear mode.} and $P_{\rm b}$ is the probability that the primary photogenerated electron-hole pair initiates an avalanche.
+While the quantum efficiency comprises the dependency on the wavelength of the incident photon ($\lambda$), $P_{\rm b}$ carries the dependency on the excess voltage $V_{\rm E}$ and the temperature $T$\footnote{The dependence on the temperature is very mild above \SI{800}{\nm}.} at which the SPAD is operated.

+The $\rm QE$ takes into account the probability that the photon crosses the anti-reflection layer and then creates an electron-hole pair in the sensitive region.

+$\rm P_{\rm b}$ depends on all that happens after.
 To undergo multiplication, the carrier will then have to diffuse into the depletion region (unless generated there) without recombining and once in the depletion region, the carrier may trigger an avalanche (see Fig.~\ref{fig:p-n_junction}).
 The diffusion of holes and electrons depends on their differing mobility inside the lattice, their lifetime (which can vary a lot depending on the purity of the silicon), and the temperature of the junction.
-Finally, the probability for a photon to trigger a cascade increases with increasing excess voltage at the expense of a higher dark count rate.
+Finally, the chance for a photon to trigger a cascade increases with increasing excess voltage at the expense of a higher dark count rate.
 For more details about photon detection efficiency in SPADs, we suggest consulting Refs.~\cite{panglosse2021modeling, xu2016new, hosseinzadeh2017analysis, mazzillo2008quantum, zappa2007principles, COVAbookChap4, cova_1996}.

 The experimental assembly consists of a Thorlabs optical cage mounted on a custom designed base plate.
 The optical cage houses the dielectric stack on top of the aspherical lens in an adjustable mount (featuring submillimeter precision knobs for positioning along the x-y plane, and four rods onto which the cage is mounted and can slide freely for positioning along the z-axis).
 The SPAD is fixed on the base plate such that it lies at the focus of the aspherical lens and in order to ensure proper alignment, the lens position is adjusted in the x-y plane using a red laser diode coupled to a collimator.
 The collimator is inserted in a Thorlabs cage plate adapter mounted directly on top of the lens holder, such that the light is perfectly perpendicular to the lens.
 The alignment of the lens along the z-axis is not only achieved by focusing the aforementioned beam from the laser diode, but also by focusing a distant object onto the base upon which the photosensor is mounted.
 To verify that the lens is aligned properly with the SPAD, we shine ambient light onto the SPAD through an optical feedthrough and a fibre connected to the cage plate adapter.
 Upon removal of the fibre, the SPAD does not see any light, thus verifying its proper alignment.